theonejonahgold/devex/README.md

 <details>
   <summary>Web: <code>update</code></summary>
-  Is sent when the logged in user's following list has been updated
+  Is sent when the logged in user's following list has been updated.
 </details>

 ### Watch namespace